 The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the PERS Board by a majority vote of its members.
 It is the policy of the PERS Board to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The pension plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the Board's adopted asset allocation policy as of June 30, 2016:
+The following was the Board's adopted asset allocation policy as of June 30, 2018:

 Asset Class Target Allocation

-Emerging Markets Core Fixed Income Inflation-Indexed Bonds Broad US Equities Mid Cap US Equities Small Cap US Equities Developed Foreign Equities Real Estate (REITS) Commodities 2.50 34.50 1.67 22.50 5.00 5.00 20.00 5.00 3.83 - %
+U.S. Core Fixed Income U.S. Inflation-Indexed Bonds U.S. Equity Market U.S. Small Caps U.S. Mid Caps Foreign Developed Equity Emerging Markets Equity U.S. REIT's Commodities 34.50 1.67 22.50 5.00 5.00 20.00 2.50 5.00 3.83 - %

 100.00 %